Home Federal Crimes Voter and Election Fraud

 Los Angeles Voter and Election Fraud Attorneys

-• Ballot Box Stuffing: An election official may be accused of adding invalid ballots to influence the outcome of an election and could include failing to submit, destroying, or hiding mail-in votes from certain constituencies.
+• Ballot Box Stuffing: An election official may be accused of adding invalid ballots to influence the outcome of an election.
+This could include failing to submit, destroying, or hiding mail-in votes from certain constituencies.
 This federal crime may be filed under the Civil Rights Act, Code §242.

-Voter fraud charges in Los Angeles are filed against individual voters that are accused a range of illegal voting actions, which include:
+Voter fraud occurs when an individual intentionally commits fraudulent acts related to the voting process.
+Illegal actions may include casting multiple ballots, impersonating other voters, or registering under false pretenses.
+Voter fraud charges in Los Angeles are filed against individual voters who are accused of a range of illegal voting actions, which include:

 • Impersonating a Registered Voter: This charge is filed if it is alleged that a person attempted to impersonate a registered voter or voted for them.